-AAHH was founded in 1983 as the first Habitat affiliate in North Carolina.
-Now the largest builder of Green Built homes in the state, AAHH has constructed more than 346 affordable homes and completed over 400 home repair projects, helping over 2,000 WNC residents achieve strength, stability, and self-reliance through shelter.
-AAHH's affordable homeownership model provides a "soup-to-nuts" approach, from underwriting through closing, providing homebuyer education, building homes with the homebuyers and volunteers, and financing mortgages.
+450 home repair projects, helping over 2,000 WNC residents achieve strength, stability, and self-reliance through shelter.
+AAHH's transformational approach will lead to the expected results, from underwriting through closing, providing homebuyer education, building homes with the homebuyers and volunteers, and financing mortgages.
 This comprehensive model is unique in the housing industry, ensuring homebuyers have skills to succeed.

 AAHH has a long history of managing local (Buncombe County AHSP), state (NCHFA, HCCBG), and federal (HOME, SHOP, CDBG) funding to address the affordable housing crisis.
 As a Charity Navigator 4-star non-profit, AAHH has a decades-long standing commitment to transparent financial accountability and sustainability.
 Sixty percent of AAHH's revenue is from earned sources, including AAHH's two ReStores and returning Habitat homeowner mortgage payments and home repair loan payments.
-Furthermore, AAHH's six-person Fund Development team is committed to raising more than \$4.3M in FY22 from individuals, businesses, foundations, governments, organizations, and faith communities.
+Furthermore, AAHH's Fund Development team is committed to raising more than \$4.3M in FY22 from individuals, businesses, foundations, governments, organizations, and faith communities.